amiiit/custom-element-react-mount/README.md

 ## Prerequisites:

-1. You have the CustomElement script available under a known URL that you're able to pass down as prop to `<CustomElement>`
+1. You have the CustomElement script available under a known URL.

 ## How to use:

+There are two ways to use `CustomElementReactMount`:

+1. **Set up scripts on bootstrap**

-There are two ways to use `CustomElementReactMount`: by specifying the url directly as a prop, or by conveniently configuring all elements that you might use in this all at bootstrap.
-The scripts will load on the first use of its respective element.
+You can conveniently configure all elements that you might use in your application at any time prior to the use of the actual elements.
+The scripts will load on the first use of each element.

 ```jsx harmony
 import CustomElementReactMount from 'custom-element-react-mount'